Poetry Club: Kayo Chingonyi, Imtiaz Dharker, Hannah Lowe

 ‘Reading her, one feels that were there to be a World Laureate, Imtiaz Dharker would be the only candidate.’
 Carol Ann Duffy, UK Poet Laureate 2009-2019

 Hannah Lowe is a poet, memoirist, and critic.
 She was named a Poetry Book Society Next Generation Poet in 2014 and won a Cholmondeley Award from the Society of Authors in 2020.
-Her next full poetry collection is The Kids, forthcoming in September and is PBS Choice for Autumn 2021, it is from this collection that she will read.
+Her new full poetry collection, The Kids was published by Blood Axebooks in September, and is shortlisted for both the 2021 T S Eliot Prize and the Costa Poetry Award.

 The poems in the first section of the book draw on her experiences as a teacher in the 2000s, though the scenarios are largely fictitious.
 The sonnet form seemed the perfect way to express not only her love for the work and the students she taught, but a chance to write against ‘traditional’ sonnet material, and question ideas of tradition and canonical literature, as they often did in the classroom.